mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 <img src="/images/scale-1000-50030.png" width="720px" />
 </a>

-python to serialize yaml in zk... switched to json with considerable speedup.
+Juju spun things up in about 2 and a half hours.

 ## 2000 nodes

-again, batches of 99 w/2-minute waits between
+Again, to get around the api throttling, we start up batches of 99 slaves at a time with a 2-minute wait between each batch

 removed more yaml from zk